Can Marijuana Help with Migraines?

 In fact, groundbreaking findings suggest that a deficient endocannabinoid system may be the underlying cause of migraines and some other difficult-to-treat conditions.

 There are thousands of cannabis varieties out there, but research suggests that the best treatment for migraines would be with marijuana varieties that contain THC, CBD, beta-caryophyllene, and myrcene.
+However, many other cannabinoids and terpenes probably also play a role and future research will help to clarify these efficacy patterns.

 What is the endocannabinoid system?
 How is it linked to migraines?
 Can marijuana offer relief?
 And if so, which cannabis products in particular?
 Here’s what the research says.